docker/docs/engine/security/certificates.md

 repository.

 > **Note**:
-> If there are multiple certificates, each will be tried in alphabetical
+> If there are multiple certificates, each is tried in alphabetical
 > order.
 If there is an authentication error (e.g., 403, 404, 5xx, etc.), Docker
-> will continue to try with the next certificate.
+> continues to try with the next certificate.

 The following illustrates a configuration with custom certificates: